The apostle Paul tells us in 1Thessalonians 4:11 that we ought to “study to be quiet.”

 Is there a key to learning quietness?

-Think about how important patience really is!
+Think about how important patience and endurance really is!

 It is through faith and patient endurance, that the children of Yahuwah inherit the promises (Hebrews 6:12)!